 Note that data is available both for Google and Bing.

 The results are linked to the search engine's indexed pages.

 In this view you can monitor your site's progress in terms of number of indexed pages.

 The historical number of indexed pages data is displayed in a graphical chart.

 - You can select the date range for the historical data.

 This feature will only be useful for registered clients (sign-up is free), since historical data will only be collected for registered clients.

 Automate your SEO process.
-Try our 60 day free trial!
+Try our free account!

 Sign up now!